infosecn1nja/Red-Teaming-Toolkit/README.md

 * **META TWIN** is designed as a file resource cloner.
 Metadata, including digital signature, is extracted from one file and injected into another. https://github.com/threatexpress/metatwin
 * **Malicious file maker/sender** to create and send malicious attachments to test your email filter/alerting. https://github.com/carnal0wnage/malicious_file_maker
 * **DotNetToJScript** a tool to create a JScript file which loads a .NET v2 assembly from memory. https://github.com/tyranid/DotNetToJScript
+* **PSAmsi** is a tool for auditing and defeating AMSI signatures. https://github.com/cobbr/PSAmsi
 * **Reflective DLL injection** is a library injection technique in which the concept of reflective programming is employed to perform the loading of a library from memory into a host process. https://github.com/stephenfewer/ReflectiveDLLInjection

 ## Delivery